yakshini12/Week1/README.md

 ## Repository Structure
 - *README.md*: Project overview and documentation.
-- *wasteclassification.ipynb: Jupyter notebook containing the code for **data preprocessing, model development, training, and evaluation*.
+- *wasteclassification2.ipynb: Jupyter notebook containing the code for **data preprocessing, model development, training, and evaluation*.

 ## Conclusion
 This project provided valuable *hands-on experience* in developing and deploying a *CNN model* for image classification tasks.
 The skills and knowledge gained from this project will be instrumental in future *machine learning* and *data science* endeavors.